cdktf/cdktf-provider-snowflake/docs/dataSnowflakeGrants.python.md

 Lists all privileges on new (i.e. future) objects of a specified type in the database granted to a role.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.87.2/docs/data-sources/grants#database DataSnowflakeGrants#database}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.88.0/docs/data-sources/grants#database DataSnowflakeGrants#database}

 ---

 ###### `schema`<sup>Optional</sup> <a name="schema" id="@cdktf/provider-snowflake.dataSnowflakeGrants.DataSnowflakeGrants.putFutureGrantsIn.parameter.schema"></a>

-- *Type:* <a href="#@cdktf/provider-snowflake.dataSnowflakeGrants.DataSnowflakeGrantsFutureGrantsInSchema">DataSnowflakeGrantsFutureGrantsInSchema</a>
+- *Type:* str

-schema block.
+Lists all privileges on new (i.e. future) objects of a specified type in the schema granted to a role.
+Schema must be a fully qualified name ("&lt;db_name&gt;"."&lt;schema_name&gt;").

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.87.2/docs/data-sources/grants#schema DataSnowflakeGrants#schema}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.88.0/docs/data-sources/grants#schema DataSnowflakeGrants#schema}

 ---